LemonBoy/bar/README.md

 bar accepts a couple of command line switches.

 ```
--h      Shows the help and bails out.
+-h      Show the help and bail out.
 -p      Make the bar permanent.
+-b      Show the bar at the bottom of the screen.
 ```

 Configuration